-You’re scanning markets on a Wednesday afternoon when something jumps out: Kalshi has a Fed rate-cut contract trading at 48, while another platform is showing 53 for what looks like the exact same thing.
-Buy low at 48, sell high at 53—boom, five points locked in.
+You're scanning markets on a Wednesday afternoon when something jumps out: Kalshi has a Fed rate-cut contract trading at 48 cents, while another platform is showing 53 cents for what looks like the exact same thing.
+Buy the yes on Kalshi at 48 cents and the no on the other platform for 47 cents, and you're guaranteed to win money in theory.

-It feels like free money.
-But seasoned traders know: what looks like easy arbitrage is usually more complicated.
-Here are some things to check before you start bragging to the group chat about the free lunch you just found.
+It feels like free money, but what looks like easy arbitrage is usually more complicated.
+Here are some things to check before you start bragging to the group chat.

 Step 1: Are These Really the Same Contract?